OpenNebula/docs/source/deployment/vmware_infrastructure_setup/vcenter_driver.rst

 		OpenNebula host Cluster2 with ID 2 successfully created.

+.. note:: If the vCenter is using a port other than the default port, you can use the --port command.

 Import a cluster with Sunstone
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 You can also import a cluster from Sunstone.
 Click on Hosts under the Infrastructure menu entry and then click on the Plus sign, a new window will be opened.